Large Language Model-Based Intelligent Antenna Design System: The System Overview and Methodology

 \subsection{LLM tool creation}

-As said above, 9 LLM tools and a RunVBA tool are defined in LEAM.
-Fig. \ref{fig: tool I/O} shows a tool structure using the Dimension tool as an example.
+As said above, bas executing tool, SB-SADEA optimizer tool and 11 LLM tools are defined in LADS.
+Fig. \ref{fig:tool_io} shows a tool structure using the Dimension tool as an example.
 Each tool accepts pre-defined input, input from former tools, and user input.
 The pre-defined input is the major effort to link LLM with antenna modeling, including role and task prompts, functional instructions, and knowledge files.
 The role and task prompts provide a task-oriented identity to help the LLM align with task requirements \cite{zheng2023helpful}.
 The functional instructions define the task details and output rules (e.g., \textit{"Output VBA code only"}) \cite{zhang2024instruct}.
 Knowledge files are examples of macros and formatted output to guide the LLM.

 It is worth noting that various LLM models are carefully selected for each tool.
 With the advancement of reasoning LLMs such as OpenAI o1 \cite{jaech2024openai} and Deepseek R1 \cite{guo2025deepseek}, LLMs can now build more complex workflows using the Chain of Thought (CoT) \cite{jaech2024openai}, aligning seamlessly with complex scripting requirements of antenna modeling.
 Our pilot experiments show that OpenAI o1 is better at understanding a topology and dismantling it into basic geometric shapes, while GPT-4o outperforms OpenAI o1 in image recognition.
 Hence, to trade off the reasoning ability and image recognition ability, the general principle is that the base model (GPT-4o-2024-11-20) is used for most multi-modal input and the reasoning model (o1-2024-12-17) is used for text-only input.
 However, when advanced reasoning is critical, such as the D2S tool, OpenAI o1 is employed even though the input is multi-modal.